-Among other actions, during the Front-End Transition Period, LUMA is required to prepare and submit to the P3 Authority for review and approval "principles related to the dispatch of Power and Electricity [...], which principles shall be generally consistent with those set forth in Schedule 1 (System Operation Principles) to Annex I (Scope of Services) [of the OMA]...."
-See OMA Section 4.1(h).
-After the P3 Authority's review, comments and approval, LUMA shall submit the System Operation Principles to the Energy Bureau.
-Upon review of the System Operation Principles, the Energy Bureau may then "approve, deny or propose modifications to such proposed System Operation Principles."
-Id.
-The Energy Bureau's approval of the System Operation Principles is a condition precedent to Commencement Date under the OMA.
+and apply, on a continuous basis on the relevant time basis applicable, the System Operation Principles in order to ensure and coordinate the delivery of Power and Electricity."
+See OMA Section 5.13 (a).

 Under the OMA, LUMA's designation as the System Operator includes the obligation to operate the electricity supply system in a safe and reliable manner.
 See Id.
 Annex I, Section I(C) and Schedule 1.
-The System Operator must do so by the use of Economic Dispatch10 principles and Prudent Utility Practice to operate the electricity supply system as economically as possible in consideration of the electricity supply system constraints and obligations under existing Power Purchase and Operating Agreements ("PPOAs").
+The System Operator must do so by the use of Economic Dispatch principles and Prudent Utility Practice to operate the electricity supply system as economically as possible in consideration of the electricity supply system constraints and obligations under existing Power Purchase and Operating Agreements ("PPOAs").
 See Id., Annex I, Schedule 1.
-Consistent with these general mandates and the more detailed guidelines included in such Schedule 1 to Annex I of the OMA, LUMA prepared the System Operation Principles attached to this Petition as Exhibit 1.